TIY-1511/rails/11_create.md

 ```
 get 'questions' => 'questions#index'
 ```
-That handles the same URL, however that is for a GET, we are doing `n HTTP POST.
-This means we need to aff another routing rule:
+That handles the same URL however that is for a GET.
+We are doing an HTTP POST.
+This means we need to add another routing rule:

 ```ruby
 # app/config/routes.rb